marksteele/translation-demo/README.md

 This is a demo project to showcase an approach for doing front-end translations of React applications.

+The goal is to support pluralization as well as gendered translations (which are common to latin based languages like spanish, french, italian) in a way that most closely resembles a typical gettext based workflow.

 Moving bits:
-* lioness components and functions for translation (https://github.com/alexanderwallin/lioness)
+* lioness components and functions for translation https://github.com/alexanderwallin/lioness
-* react-gettext-parser to extract strings from js/jsx: https://github.com/laget-se/react-gettext-parser
+* react-gettext-parser to extract strings from js/jsx: https://github.com/marksteele/react-gettext-parser (forked from https://github.com/laget-se/react-gettext-parser to allow overriding contexts)
 * gettext-parser to parse .po files into json https://github.com/smhg/gettext-parser
 * Translation server https://www.mojito.global/